 At the Detroit Zoo

 The Detroit Zoo is home to female domestic yak, Novus.
-She was born at the Sedgwick County Zoo in Wichita, KS. in 1999.
-In 2000, she was welcomed to the Zoo and can be found with Scottish Highland steer, MacGregor and belted Galloway steer, Dozier, in the barnyard.
+She was born at the Sedgwick County Zoo in Wichita, Kansas in 1999 and arrived at the Zoo a year later.
+She is described by her keepers as smart and enjoys being groomed.
+She can be found in the Barnyard with the belted Galloway steer, Scottish Highland steer, miniature donkeys, Thoroughbred horses, pigs and other barnyard animals.

 Equipped with a heavy build and sturdy frame, the domestic yak has humped shoulders, short legs and rounded hooves.
 Both male and female yaks have horns.
 The horns of the male sweep out from the sides of the head and then curve forward with an upward tilt; they typically range from 19 to 39 inches in length.
 The horns of a female are smaller, only 11 to 25 inches in length, and have a more upright shape.